bluetoother/ble-shepherd/doc/advanced topics.md

         | hwRev        | String | Hardware revision.
 It is the value of Characteristic UUID 0x2a27. |
         | swRev        | String | Software revision.
 It is the value of Characteristic UUID 0x2a28. |

-    * `gattDefs` (*Object*): If your BLE device have some private GATT definitions, you can provide here, and it will be registered automatic when developer register your plugin to **ble-shepherd**.
+    * `gattDefs` (*Object*): If your BLE device have some private GATT definitions, you can provide here, and it will be registered automatically when developer register your plugin to **ble-shepherd**.
 Each property of `gattDefs` list in following table.

         | Property       | Type  | Description                                         |
         |----------------|-------|-----------------------------------------------------|